-Caulk Removal TIPS Just Below
+Caulk Removal TIPS

-- Some solvents, like WD-40 and toxic drain cleaner can soften silicone caulk
+- Some solvents can soften silicone caulk

-- Watch Caulk Install VIDEOS Below!
+- Watch Caulk REMOVAL VIDEOS Below!

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-DEAR TIM: The caulking in several places in my bathroom has mildewed.
-I have tried unsuccessfully to stop the mildew growth.
-I want to install new caulking.
-How do you easily remove caulking?
 What kind of caulk can I install that will not support the growth of mildew?
 How can I STOP mildew growth in my bathroom?
 Andrea Z., Hobe Sound, FL

 Bathrooms, and kitchens are ideal locations for mildew growth.
 Mildew spores are everywhere in your home.
 They float in the air and settle on everything.